2022-Spring-UIUC-LING490/2022-Spring-UIUC-LING490.github.io/syllabus.md

   <li>In the body of the post, the student must attach a PDF of an official absence letter from the <a href="https://odos.illinois.edu/community-of-care/resources/students/absence-letters/">Student Assistance Center in the Office of the Dean of Students</a>.</li>
 </ul>

-A deadline extension will be considered granted if and only if the instructor explicitly replies in the affirmative to the above Piazza post prior to the original deadline.
-If the instructor grants an extension, a new deadline will be listed for the student as part of the instructor reply to the Piazza post.
+A deadline extension will be considered granted if and only if the instructor explicitly replies in the affirmative to the above Campuswire post prior to the original deadline.
+If the instructor grants an extension, a new deadline will be listed for the student as part of the instructor reply to the Campuswire post.
 </p>

 <p>